chisou/kotlin-kli/README.md

   (both long versions `--long-option` and short options`-x`)
 * Using introspection to build the option parser based on your application code
 * Handling unspecified options
 * Automatic generation of usage and help texts
 * Automatic validation of mandatory options
 * Automatic validation of option values (numbers, files, directories)
+* Handling of arbitrary ('non optionized') inputs

 ## Out-of-scope (for now)